AyushPai4159/ratemyprofessor-course-search-integration/README.md

 # RateMyTarHeels

 Firefox and Chrome browser extension that displays ratings of each professor on UNC Chapel Hill's ConnectCarolina while searching for courses.
 Requires Firefox 121+ or a Chromium 121+ based browser.
+Currently only the browser extension is open source.

 ## Developing
 ### Firefox